 Every year our Financial Aid Office updates and shares the latest expected budget for the following year.
 Like other public institutions, our tuition is broken down by in-state vs. out-of-state.
-The estimated cost of attendance for 2017-18 is $60,630 for residents/$80,194 for non-residents.
+The estimated cost of attendance for 2019-20 is $65,096 for residents/$85,176 for non-residents.

 The average amount of debt upon graduation was $145,270, about $30,000 below the national average.

 If you would like to be considered for need-based aid (including need-based scholarships) you must complete our school's Financial Aid application no later than February 15.
 All admitted students are automatically considered for Admissions scholarships--no application required!

 Yes.
-If you would like to be considered for all types of aid, including need-based grants and scholarships, you and your parents will need to complete the Free Application For Federal Student Aid (FAFSA) by February 15.
+If you would like to be considered for all types of aid, including need-based grants and need-based scholarships, you and your parents will need to complete the Free Application For Federal Student Aid (FAFSA) by February 15.

-All admitted students are automatically considered for merit scholarships--no application required!
-To be considered for all other financial aid, students must complete the University of Michigan Institutional Application for Financial Aid and the FAFSA no later than February 15.
+All admitted students are automatically considered for Admissions scholarships--no application required!
+To be considered for all other need-based aid, students must complete the University of Michigan Medical School's Financial Aid application and the FAFSA (including parental information) no later than February 15.

 Yes.
 All scholarships offered to incoming students are automatically renewed for four years as long as you remain in good academic standing.

 Yes, we do offer institutional loans, however the amount and eligibility is determined on a case-by-case basis.
 Students apply through the regular financial aid application process.
 No additional loan application is required.
 The Financial Aid Office identifies students who may qualify.

 Our best advice is to create and follow a budget.
 We update a Guideline Budget every year to help you anticipate and plan for expenses.
-Your Financial Aid Counselor can suggest a number of resources to help you get started in managing your money in med school.
+Your Financial Aid Counselor can suggest a number of resources to help you get started in managing your money in medical school.